jeremycherfas/user/pages/02.about/blog.md

 ---
 title: 'A little bit about me'
 menu: About
-template: item
 process:
+    markdown: true
     twig: true
 cache_enable: false
+template: item
+feed:
+    limit: 10
 form: contact-form
 ---

 I work as a freelance communicator.
+I happen to have a PhD in biology, but I don't belabour the point.

 In essence, I see myself as a translator.
 I speak Science, and I speak English, and I work hard to make the two understand one another.